"A Streetcar named Desire" w/ Cottbus Ballet - Florence Price

 I invite you to take a closer look at her work.
 She has some beautiful and powerful compositions.

-For example, here on Spotify and you can find more about her on this website dedicated to her and the website of the International Florence Price Festival.
+For example, you can find more about her on this website dedicated to her and the website of the International Florence Price Festival.

 Thank you for taking the time to read this post.
 I hope you enjoyed it.
 In the next post, I will tell you about another artist who is part of the musical landscape of my creation.